Mark Labbett (all series)

 It happens quite a few times on the show that all four contestants get caught by The Chaser in the multiple choice chase round.
 This has happened 18 times in the show's history.
 Mark Labbett was first to sweep the board on 7 July 2009; he repeated the feat on 14 March 2012, on a celebrity edition on 26 August 2012 and on 23 November 2012.
 Anne Hegerty has eliminated everyone on eight occasions: 7 January 2011, 24 February 2012, 12 September 2012, 3 January 2013, 22 February 2013, 10 April 2013, 10 May 2013 and 11 June 2013.
 Paul Sinha has won all his chases five times on 10 October 2011, 10 January 2012, on a celebrity show on 30 September 2012, 7 February 2013 and 15 April 2013.
 Shaun Wallace has only done it once on 15 October 2012.

-The largest successful final chases on the primetime celebrity series are for £100,000 with all four celebrities going through.
+The largest successful Final Chase on the primetime celebrity series is £100,000 with all four celebrities going through.
 This was achieved on 19 November 2011, with the team setting 22 steps for the Chaser Mark Labbett.
 The Chaser was only able to score 11 however, meaning the celebrities won the £100,000, winning £25,000 for each of their chosen charities.
-This happened again on 5 October 2013, with the team setting 16 steps for the Chaser Paul Sinha.
+This happened again on 5 October 2013 with all four celebrities going through, setting 16 steps for the Chaser Paul Sinha.
 The Chaser was only able to score 14 however, meaning the celebrities won the £100,000, winning £25,000 for each of their chosen charities.

 The most steps set for The Chaser was 28.
 This was set on 17 June 2010.
 Chaser Mark Labbett scored 27 before his time ran out.
 This feat was set again on 20 March 2012 and Chaser Paul Sinha also scored 27 before his time ran out.